AdguardTeam/VscodeAdblockSyntax/README.md

 # Ad blocking rules syntax

 Visual Studio Code extension that adds support for ad blocking filtering rules syntax.
+It is available on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=adguard.adblock).

 More information on the syntax: